No time for a spa day?

 “The room with perhaps the biggest impact is the entryway,” says Falcone.

-“If it’s a disaster, you’ll instantly feel stressed as leave or enter through the door.”
+“If it’s a disaster, you’ll instantly feel stressed every time you walk through the door.”

 The bedroom is also key, as clutter affects your sleep and state of rest.